goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   };
   ```

-- But whenver we call fetchPosts that is going to initialte a asynchronous request over to the API.
+- But whenver we call fetchPosts that is going to initiate an asynchronous request over to the API.
 - We need to somehow make sure that we do not attempt to get the our list of posts that have been fetched until fetchPosts action creator has completed and has fetched all the appropriate data.
-- So we are going to put 'await' keyword in front of dispatch method in order to make sure that when we dispatch that action creator and the inner function eventually gets called, await keyword is essentially make sure that we wait for the API request to be completed befroe we move on and do things inside of new action creator.
+- So we are going to put 'await' keyword in front of dispatch method in order to make sure that when we dispatch that action creator and the inner function eventually gets called, await keyword is essentially make sure that we wait for the API request to be completed before we move on and do things inside of new action creator.

 ```js
 export const fetchPostsAndUsers = () => {